plumvillage/newsletter/src/en/articles/br-troi-dai-dao--the-environment-what-can-we-do.md

 {% image "article/br-troi-dai-dao/IMG_0436-edited.jpg" %}

 We are lucky in our community to have many different functions: farm, office, shop, etc. But wherever we live we are part of a wider community where these functions also exist.
-We receive wooden crates from vegetables farmers for example.
+We receive wooden crates from vegetable farmers for example.
 Originally I cut them up with a table saw to make kindling for the fire.
 Then a brother suggested taking them to a local grower.
 So now we take them to a local market garden for re-use.
 So some things are repurposed here and some outside.
 We just keep looking out for opportunities and the mind of recycling develops naturally.